Or: Using the vast collaborative global technological infrastructure of blogging to wonder whether people can coordinate on things.

 “Selfishness” versus “altruism” in ecology, evolutionary biology, economics, game theory, moral philosophy.
 Group selection, cancer, eusociality.
-Possible grounding Genetic, social, individual and other kinds of learning, and their interactions.
-Levels of selection and inheritance (group/gene/individual/whatever).
-Ethnic signifiers.
+Genetic, social, individual and other kinds of learning, and their interactions.
+Ethnic signifiers and parochial cooperation.

-Martin Sustrik summarises Herrmann, Thöni and Gächter in Anti-social punishment
+Martin Sustrik summarises Herrmann, Thöni and Gäin Anti-social punishment

 There’s a trope among Slovak intellectual elite depicting an average Slovak as living in a village, sitting a local pub, drinking Borovička, criticizing everyone and everything but not willing to lift a finger to improve things.
 Moreover, it is assumed that if you actually tried to make things better, said individual would throw dirt at you and place obstacles in your way.

 I always assumed that this caricature was silly.
 It was partly because I have a soft spot for Slovak rural life but mainly because such behavior makes absolutely no sense from game-theoretical point of view.
 If a do-gooder is stupid enough to try to altruistically improve your life, why go into trouble of actively opposing them?
 Why not just sit safely hidden in the pub, drink some more Borovička and wait until they are done?